Algonquin Hotel: Notable guests

 Among the Algonquin's early guests were actors Douglas Fairbanks, the Barrymore family, Beatrice Lillie, Raymond Hitchcock, Mary Pickford, and Elsie Janis.
 Ethel Barrymore lived at a suite at the Algonquin in 1905, and her maternal uncle John Drew lived there for 17 years.
 Luna Park developer Fred Thompson lived on the annex's top story, while impresarios Florenz Ziegfeld Jr. and Diamond Jim Brady frequented the hotel's cafe.
 Lady Gregory was the first female guest to smoke in the Algonquin's lobby in 1911, and Case later ejected Ruth Hale for smoking in the lobby.
 The Algonquin attracted vaudeville and Broadway performers and silent film actors through the 1920s.
 Authors such as H. L. Mencken and Gertrude Stein lived there, and Tallulah Bankhead rented a room as a teenager.
 Playwright Sinclair Lewis frequently ate within the Oak Room as well.
 The hotel's early guests also included poet Maya Angelou and actress Helen Hayes.

-During the 1950s, Frederick Loewe and Alan Jay Lerner composed the score of their musical My Fair Lady at the hotel, and Pulitzer Prize for Drama-winning playwrights Mary Chase, William Inge, and Arthur Miller also stayed at the Algonquin.
+During the 1950s, Frederick Loewe and Alan Jay Lerner composed the score of their musical My Fair Lady at the hotel, and Pulitzer Prize for Drama–winning playwrights Mary Chase, William Inge, and Arthur Miller also stayed at the Algonquin.
 The actors Audrey Hepburn, Elia Kazan, and Vivien Leigh received theatrical awards in the lobby in 1952.
 At least two notables have died while staying at the hotel: filmmaker Preston Sturges in 1959 and playwright James Thurber in 1961.

 The New York Herald Tribune wrote in 1962 that the hotel still had many notable guests, including Dana Andrews, Leslie Caron, Charles Chaplin Jr., Barnaby Conrad, Noël Coward, William Faulkner, John Gielgud, Tyrone Guthrie, John Hersey, Eugène Ionesco, Elsa Lanchester, Jack Paar, Christopher Plummer, Jules Romains, and Yuri Zavadsky.
 By then, the hotel also catered to a "new generation of writers", such as John Cheever, Norman Mailer, William Saroyan, and Tennessee Williams; English actors, such as Laurence Olivier, Joan Plowright, and Tony Richardson; and European filmmakers, such as Costa-Gavras, Jean-Luc Godard, Louis Malle, Éric Rohmer, and François Truffaut.
 Other frequent guests in the late 20th century included Harold Ross, Simone Signoret, and Yves Montand.
-Fashion designers, such as Mary Quant and Gerald McCann, also comprised an increasing share of the Algonquin's clientele during the 1960s.
+Fashion designers, such as Mary Quant and Gerald McCann, also constituted an increasing share of the Algonquin's clientele during the 1960s.
 By the beginning of the 21st century, the hotel's guests included theatrical personalities such as Brenda Fricker, Simon Gray, Peter Hall, Richard Harris, Anthony Hopkins, Jeremy Irons, Angela Lansbury, John Osborne, Jonathan Pryce, Stephen Rea, Diana Rigg, Tom Stoppard, and Peter Ustinov.